skip to main content

 Is NHL Network free?

 No, NHL Network is not free, and you usually have to pay more to get it.
-NHL Network is available in most cable and satellite providers’ higher-priced plans, plus some live TV streaming services’ channel lineups—like DIRECTV STREAM, Fubo, and Sling TV.
+NHL Network is available in most cable and satellite providers’ higher-priced plans, plus some live TV streaming services’ channel lineups—like DIRECTV, Fubo, and Sling TV.

 How can I watch NHL games without cable?